apereo/cas/docs/cas-server-documentation/mfa/DuoSecurity-Authentication.md

 response from Duo Security is passed to CAS as a browser redirect and CAS will begin to negotiate and exchange that response in favor of a JWT that contains the multifactor authentication user profile details.

 This option only required settings for integration key, secret key, and API hostname.

-{% include {{ version }}/duosecurity-configuration.md %}

 ## Non-Browser MFA